 - Credits (Attribution): Contains information licensed under the Open Government License — Town of Oakville. (https://www.oakville.ca/data/open_data_licence.html)

 Now that you have a hosted feature layer with location data and corresponding attributes, you can query and update the data in ArcGIS Online.
-Next, you'll modify the layer's data.
+Next, you'll modify the layer.
 The CSV file includes columns for the x,y coordinates.
-ArcGIS used those coordinates to create the points in your layer, so you no longer need to keep the X and Y fields in the data.
+ArcGIS used those coordinates to create the points in your layer, so you no longer need to keep the X and Y fields.

 - Click the Data tab to view the table of fields and attributes for this layer.
 Click the X column header and choose Delete.

 - Click Delete Field to update the table.
 Delete the Y field too.

 The field names that appear in the column headers are what end users see when they're working with features in the layer.
 If necessary, you can provide names that are more meaningful.

 - Click Fields.
 In the Display Name column, click Encounter_type to open settings for the field.